Dietitian-Approved Cooking Oils: Best Healthy Options vs. Hidden Harmful Ones

 Canola oil can be beneficial in its unrefined state, but the more processed varieties frequently contain trans fats and have a lower nutrient content.
 These processed oils can lead to an increase in LDL cholesterol and a higher risk of heart disease.

-- Health Concerns: Often contains trans fats due to processing, increases risk of cardiovascular issues.
+• Health Concerns: Often contains trans fats due to processing, increases the risk of cardiovascular issues.

 9. Grapeseed Oil